-Carbon Black Cloud & Workspace ONE solutions for Microsoft Windows 10
+Carbon Black Cloud and Workspace ONE Solutions for Microsoft Windows 10

-VMware is excited to announce the availability of a 3rd party white paper that provides a detailed overview of VMware’s Carbon Black Cloud and Workspace ONE Unified Endpoint Management (UEM) platforms.
-Both were independently assessed for technical capabilities in securing Win10 workstations against the requirements of the Health Insurance Portability and Accountability Act (HIPAA)’s Security Rule.
+VMware is excited to announce the availability of a that provides a detailed overview of VMware’s Carbon Black Cloud and Workspace ONE Unified Endpoint Management (UEM) platforms.
+Both were independently assessed for technical capabilities in securing Windows 10 workstations against the requirements of the Health Insurance Portability and Accountability Act (HIPAA)’s Security Rule.
 The third-party entity Coalfire vetted these solutions for meeting those requirements.
 The solutions are available for deployment and use by healthcare-related organizations, institutions, firms, and FedGov agencies that are required to comply with these applicable laws and guidance.

 In the whitepaper, VMware’s integration and deployment of both solutions was shown to provide the essential and necessary elements for meeting the HIPAA Security Rule, which assist healthcare providers with satisfying the technical aspects of multiple requirements of Confidentiality, Integrity & Availability of patient e-PHI data and an explanation of the testing activities performed during Coalfire’s review in detail is included.

 This document is intended for IT administrators and product evaluators who are familiar with and .
 Familiarity with the End-User Computing environment and modern management that include device, app and identity management is assumed.
 Knowledge of other technologies, such as , Security, Secure Access Service Edge (), and Zero Trust Architecture () is also helpful.

 HIPAA is legislation enacted in the USA in 1996 that provides data privacy and security provisions for safeguarding medical information.
 The HIPAA Security Rule provides requirements on the safeguarding of electronic Protected Health Information (e-PHI), which sets the standards for patient data security.